-We enter into contracts in the normal course of business with suppliers, CMOs, CROs, clinical trial sites, and the like.
+We enter into contracts in the normal course of business with suppliers, CMOs, CROs, clinical trial sites, licensors, assignors, and the like.
 These agreements provide for termination at the request of either party generally with less than one-year notice and, therefore, we believe that our non-cancelable obligations under these agreements are not material.
+Some of these agreements include contingent payments that will become payable if and when we achieve certain development, regulatory, clinical, and/or commercial milestones.
+As of December 31, 2023, the satisfaction and timing of such contingent payments is uncertain and is not reasonably estimable.

 We have milestones, royalties, and/or other payments due to third parties under our existing license and assignment agreements.
-See Note 10 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. We cannot estimate when such payments will be due and none of these events is probable to occur as of December 31, 2022.
+See Note 9 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. We cannot estimate when such payments will be due and none of these events is probable to occur as of December 31, 2023.